ianmacd/twrp_beyond2lte/README.md

-## Recovery Device Tree for the Samsung Galaxy S10+
+## TWRP device tree for the Samsung Galaxy Note 10+

 ## How-to compile it: